How Dynamic Ad Insertion Actually Works

 Dynamic ad insertion is the most fundamental part of podcast advertising technology.
 It’s a building block that enables attribution, lift reports, surveys, and of course clever creative opportunities.
 So this week, instead of just talking about how dynamic ad insertion works, let’s explore it with a live demo.

 Don’t miss the details of our new referral program, at the bottom of the article!

 To get a full hands on experience of how dynamic ad insertion works, this entire episode has been built out inside the A Million Ads tool for you to see all the variations.
 Here’s where you can see it in action.
+You’ll need to enter the password SP1 then select the script from the dropdown menu.
 I recommend letting the default options play through first.
 If you do decide to make any changes to the dynamic content (on the right side of the demo), you’ll need to refresh the player to hear your changes.

 Here’s the exact script that I put in that demo, for those who won’t click the link.
 (But seriously, you should click the link to experience yourself.)
 The first number identifies the unique paragraph, while the second number is there to show you the different variations that are available through dynamic insertion.

 1.1 I’ve spent a lot of time talking about dynamic ad insertion, but I fully admit that I haven’t actually explained how any of it works to you, that’s my bad.
 So today, I’m going to fix that with the help of a live demo, using the dynamic ad creation platform A Million Ads, because their demo experience is just killer.

 2.1 Every episode of every podcast you listen to is hosted by a podcast hosting platform.
 The name kind of gives it away, but this is where the publisher uploads the latest episode of their podcast, schedules it to release, and sets up exactly where inside the audio ads are eligible to serve, down to the millisecond.